Mount Mazama: Climactic eruption

 Before collapse due to eruption of magma emptying the underlying magma chamber, the Mazama edifice had an estimated volume of 112 km3, though it may have exceeded 130 km3 taking glacial erosion into account.
 After the climactic eruption, Mazama's peak was completely destroyed, replaced by a depression with a depth of 4000 ft surrounded by cliffs.
 The volume of magma erupted from Mazama during this eruption was 14 cubic miles (61 km3).
 The lava produced was zoned vertically according to arrangement within the source magma chamber, and was calc-alkaline in composition.
 It consisted of roughly 90 percent uniform rhyodacitic pumice, which contained about 10 percent phenocrysts, the rest made up of crystalline andesite scoria and mafic crystals.
 The total eruptive volume adds up to 42 cubic miles (176 km3) of pumice, ignimbrite, and tephra.
 The eruption released aerosols that lowered temperatures globally in the Northern Hemisphere, with estimates of 0.6 to 0.7 C-change for one to three years after the eruption.
 The temperature changes were possibly greater than the effects of the 1815 eruption of Mount Tambora.
 Mazama's climactic eruption produced stratospheric mass loadings of 88 to 224 Mt of sulfuric acid, with an estimated minimum sulfate degassing of 92.9 Mt during its eruption.
 Aerosol from the eruption traveled as far as Greenland, falling for as long as six years.

 The United States Geological Survey has referred to the 7,700 years ago Mazama eruption as the largest explosive eruption within the Cascades in the past million years, however recent studies say that the volume of the Rockland ash, which erupted from the Lassen Volcanic Center about 600,000 years ago could be up to 326.7 km3, which would make it over twice the size of the Mazama ash.
 Mazama's climactic eruption was one of the largest eruptions during the Holocene epoch.
 Considering Mazama's eruptive output within the past 420,000 years, it may have produced more than 180 km3 of eruptive volume, making it either the third or fourth most productive Quaternary volcanic center in the Cascade Range.
-The eruption had a Volcanic Explosivity Index of 7, as determined from eruption cloud height, eruptive volume, and qualitative observations.
+The eruption had a Volcanic Explosivity Index (VEI) of 7, as determined from eruption cloud height, eruptive volume, and qualitative observations.